plinecom/py_exr_ffmpeg/README.md

 ```terminal:terminal
 pip install ffmpeg-python
 ```
 Download it from PyPI using pip.
-This module does not include ffmpeg itself, so you need to install it using a package management system such as brew, or download ffmpeg and ffprobe, which are pre-built for each platform, from the official ffmpeg website and put them in a directory where the path goes.
-Dockerfile should also be prepared.
+This module does not include ffmpeg itself, so you need to install it using a package management system such as brew or download ffmpeg and ffprobe, which are pre-built for each platform, from the official ffmpeg website and put them in a directory where the path goes.
 I also prepared a Dockerfile.
 ```Dockerfile:Dockerfile
 FROM rockylinux:8